Starwalt/School-Ideas/README.md

+# School-Ideas

-# School-IdeasHere are some ideas to attract more school admissions to your school:
+Here are some ideas to attract more school admissions to your school:

 Host open houses: Organize events where prospective students and their parents can tour your school, meet with faculty and staff, and learn more about your curriculum and programs.